 The Faculty of Education, Continuing Education area offers various programs.

-Application for admission to Faculty of Education, Continuing Education programs can be made at the McGill web site:
+Application for admission to Faculty of Education, Continuing Education programs can be made on the McGill Applying web site.

 Your application cannot be considered until all requirements have been met.
 Please complete the application form and submit required documents to the Office of Continuing Education, Faculty of Education.